Being a foster carer

 A small number of carers are approved as both foster carers and adopters and care for children 0-2 on a fostering basis prior to placement for adoption.
 They are prepared and able to adopt the child if the rehabilitation with birth family is not possible.
 Prospective carers are considered for approval by the Adoption and Permanence Panel.

-Family and friends carers are family members or friends who agree to care for a child or young person who is already known to them.
+Kinship carers are family members or friends who agree to care for a child or young person who is already known to them.
 Prospective family and friends carers are mainly considered for approval by the Fostering Panel, or occasionally the Adoption and Permanence Panel, depending on the individual circumstances.

 Emergency care